lingrottin/RawInput.Touchpad/README.md

 Head to [Releases](https://github.com/lingrottin/RawInput.Touchpad/releases).
 You may need [.NET 7 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) installed.

 ### Will this trigger anti-cheating systems (such as osu!'s) ?
 This program sets cursor position globally, not injecting into any program, which may cause delay.
 But it will greatly reduce the probability of being anti-cheated.

-### It doesn't work in osu!
-Please disable `Raw Input`.
+Also, this program uses the SendInput function to set cursor position, which is how OpenTabletDriver's absolute mapping mode works on Windows as well.
+To be frank, only when OpenTabletDriver is blocked in osu! can peppy block this.

 ### How to set the correct mapping?
 Mapping format is like